Regularized Fluctuating Lattice Boltzmann Model: METHOD

 In this subsection, we outline the main ingredients of the lattice Boltzmann framework, with particular focus on the fluctuating BGK formulation.

 The second-order accurate Bhatnagar–Gross–Krook (BGK) lattice Boltzmann equation (LBE) defined over a discrete velocity set \( \mathbf{c}_i\) reads

-where \( \omega = 1/\tau \) is the relaxation frequency related to the kinematic viscosity by \( \nu = c_s^2(\tau - 0.5) \) with \( c_s^2 = 1/3 \) in lattice units, \( f_i \) denote the distribution functions (or populations) defined along the discrete velocities \( \mathbf{c}_i \), while \( f^{\text{eq}}_i \) are their equilibrium counterparts given as Mach expansion of the Maxwell–Boltzmann distribution of the molecular velocity~\cite{succi2018lattice,kruger2017lattice} (defined in the next section).
-In the second equality, we exploit $f_i=f^{eq}_i+f^{neq}_i$.
-Finally, the Greek indices denote Cartesian components.
-Hydrodynamic quantities (such as density and momentum) are computed as zeroth and first moments of the populations
+where \( \omega = 1/\tau \) is the relaxation frequency related to the kinematic viscosity by \( \nu = c_s^2(\tau - 0.5) \) with \( c_s^2 = 1/3 \) in lattice units, \( f_i \) denote the distribution functions (or populations) defined along the discrete velocities \( \mathbf{c}_i \), while \( f^{\text{eq}}_i \) are their equilibrium counterparts given as Mach expansion of the Maxwell--Boltzmann distribution of the molecular velocity~\cite{succi2018lattice,kruger2017lattice}, whose explicit form is: